 3. Don’t pull an all-nighter

 Sleep is a very underrated aspect of workout recovery.
 During the rapid-eye movement (aka REM) stage of sleep, your body repairs and rebuilds its tissues that were damaged during the day.
 So, skimping on sleep after a solid workout not only makes it harder to wake up the next morning for your workout, but it also screws with the progress you could otherwise reap.
-Check out these 6 calming yoga poses for a better nights sleep.

 4. Don’t keep your sweaty clothes on